Blog

 The Top 11 HR automation tools

-Before looking at HR automation software, it’s important to know that not all tools perform the same tasks.
+Before looking at HR automation software and HR automation tools, know that not all tools perform the same tasks and that there are HR automation best practices to apply.
 Some software focuses on applicant tracking and recruiting, while others may focus on payroll time management, or employee onboarding and training.

 1. Whale - Best HR Automation tool for employee onboarding and training